• Skip to primary navigation

 ½ cup warm water, 1 teaspoon granulated sugar, 2 ¼ teaspoons active dry yeast

-5 cups all purpose flour, ⅓ cup granulated sugar, ⅛ teaspoon sea salt, ¾ cup butter, 2 eggs, ¾ cup warm milk, 1 teaspoon vanilla extract
+5 cups all purpose flour, ⅓ cup granulated sugar, ⅛ teaspoon sea salt, ¾ cup butter, 2 large eggs, 1 tablespoon pure vanilla extract, ¾ cup warm milk

-• Mix until a cohesive dough forms.
-Cover the bowl with cling wrap and place in a warm place (see notes) to rise until doubled, about 45 minutes.
+• Use your hands to mix until a cohesive dough forms.
+It will be sticky and won't be completely smooth.
+It will come together after it rises.
+Cover the bowl with a dish cloth and place in a warm place (see notes) to rise until doubled, about 40 minutes.
 Butter a 9”x12” baking pan while it rises.

-• Punch down the dough and transfer onto a floured surface.
-Flatten and fold the dough a few times to smoothen it out.
+• Punch down the dough, and flatten and fold the dough a few times to make sure everything is mixed well.
+It will become smooth and supple.
+Transfer onto a floured surface.
 Roll the dough into a large rectangle, about 18” by 24”.

-• Reserve ¼ cup of strawberry filling for the frosting.
-Spread the remaining strawberry filling on top of the dough, leaving a 1” border on all the edges.
-Sprinkle the reserved chopped strawberries on top.
+• Set aside a quarter cup of the filling for the frosting.
+Spread the strawberry filling on top of the dough, leaving a 1” border on all the edges.
+Sprinkle the reserved chopped fresh strawberries on top.

-• Using a piece of string or unflavoured floss, wrap the string around the log and pull to cut.
-Scoop up the roll with your hands and place on the prepared baking pan.
+• Using a piece of string or unflavored floss, wrap the string around the log and pull to cut.
+Using a string to cut instead of a knife prevents the roll from getting squished - they hold their shape better.
+Scoop up each cut roll with your hands and place on the prepared baking pan.
 Scoop up any filling that escapes back on top of the roll.
-Repeat with the rest of the pieces.

-• Let rise until doubled in size in a warm place, about 30 minutes.
-Preheat oven to 180°C (350°F).
-Bake for 25-30 minutes or until the rolls are golden brown on top.
-Let cool inside the pan - make the frosting while it cools.
+• Let rise until doubled in size in a warm place, about 15 minutes.
+Preheat oven to 355°F (180°F).
+Bake the strawberry cream cheese rolls for 25-30 minutes or until the rolls are golden brown on top.
+Work on the glaze while it bakes.

-¼ cup strawberry filling, 2 cups powdered sugar, 4 oz cream cheese
+2 cups powdered sugar, 4 oz cream cheese, ¼ cup strawberry filling

 Video